 - Higher maintenance cost

 With check-in kiosks, hoteliers get the benefits, but not the guests.
 They still have to wait in the lobby, and kiosks are yet another contact point guests will want to avoid.

 Mobile app-based solutions

-The market is full of providers which enable guests to do the check-in, upsell, or provide feedback in their apps.
+The market is full of providers which enable guests to check-in, upsell, or provide feedback on their apps.
 Apps have the added benefit of working offline and have a very visual experience.

 But there is one “gotcha”- guests need to download the app.

 And that poses a significant barrier.
 BUT, that does not mean it is a bad idea.
 If your hotel chain is big and you have a lot of loyal customers, then it might make sense for you to take this route.

 There are many different types of solutions out there with different price ranges.
 And sometimes the limiting factor can be completely something else like your PMS lacks the connectivity options or door locks are outdated.